eternaldensity/Sandcastle-Builder/README.md

 Not for any commercial use!

 ## Changelog

+### 0.992
+- Fixed Balancing Act
+- NPB Navigation Code now only prevent time-travellers when it's activated
+- BKJ! counting logic is flipped around, and loses 1 power when you miss a redacted.

 ### 0.991
 - Changed condition for Fractal Sandcastles, so people who are past the Recursion Period don't have to go back for it
 - And a related badge